Rebati Das

 Rebati Das was an Indian National Congress politician from the state of Assam.
 She was a former Member of Assam Legislative Assembly for Jalukbari.
 She was the mother of finance minister Ajanta Neog and mother in law of ex-minister Nagen Neog.

 Political career

 Das was the Indian National Congress candidate for Jalukbari in the 1972 Assam Legislative Assembly election.
-She received 8809 votes, 38.35% of the total vote.
-She defeated her nearest independent opponent by 3045 votes.
+She received 8809 votes, 38.35% of the total vote, defeating her nearest opponent by 3045 votes.
 She sought reelection in the 1978 Assam Legislative Assembly election.
-She received 3550 votes, 8.67% of the total vote.
-She came third in the election and was succeeded by Janata Party candidate Lakshyadhar Choudhury.
+She received 3550 votes, 8.67% of the total vote, placing third and was succeeded by Janata Party candidate Lakshyadhar Choudhury.